warioddly/warioddly/README.md

 ## Hi there 👋

-I'm IMO, a driven tech enthusiast who loves building mobile and web applications.
+I'm IMO, a driven tech enthusiast who loves building interesting things.

 #### Crafting With: